 Students are required to take 18 credits associated with the Bachelor of Science Degree in Corporate Communications.
-This minor is not available to students majoring in Criminal Justice or Homeland Security Management.
-It is highly suggested that a student takes PSY100 Psychology as their choice course in the Scientific Reasoning Foundation to prepare for this minor.
+This minor is not available to students majoring in Corporate Communications.

 Minor in Communications Media Courses - 18 credits

 - COM100 Survey of Mass Communications

 - COM125 Digital Photography and Image Editing

 - COM140 Media Writing

 - COM230 Desktop Publishing

 - COM270 Writing for Broadcast Media

 - COM290 Video Production